15 Odds and Ends

 Now the C++ compiler knows to look for c_function without mangling, matching what a C compiler would produce.

-// Tell C++ this function uses C naming conventions
+// Tell C++ that this function uses C naming conventions:

 extern "C" {